geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 #.
 Exit your current terminal session and open a new terminal
    session.
 This will apply the changes.

-You may now skip ahead  to the :ref:`gcpy_install` section.
+You may now skip ahead  to the :ref:`gcpy-install` section.

 Linux and Windows Subsystem for Linux